 Can I bring my own helmet?

 - Absolutely.
 It must be a full-face Snell/DOT approved with visor, and dirt helmets must have goggles with Lexan lenses.
-Street helmets must include a face shield, and any motocross-style helmets must also be worn with the rider’s own goggles with Lexan lenses.
+Street helmets must include a face shield and chin protection, and any motocross-style helmets must also be worn with the rider’s own goggles with Lexan lenses.
 If the certification sticker has been removed from the helmet surface, it will not be allowed.

 May I use a Go-Pro mounted camera?

 - Yes.
 We recommend using a jaw clamp bracket to attach your camera to our karts.
 This method keeps your camera safe and less likely to come loose on the track.
 Victory Raceway is not responsible for damaged items if they fall onto the track while racing.